AdobeDocs/campaign-standard.en/help/sending/using/control-group.md

 ### Checking the logs {#checking-logs}

-Check the **[!UICONTROL Delivery logs]**.
+To see which profiles were removed from the target after the message was sent, check the **[!UICONTROL Delivery logs]**.
 For more on the delivery logs and how to access them, see [this section](../../sending/using/monitoring-a-delivery.md#delivery-logs).

 * In the **[!UICONTROL Sending logs]** tab, you can see the extracted and excluded profiles.
 They have the **[!UICONTROL Ignored]** status and **[!UICONTROL Control group]** as the reason of failure.

     ![](assets/control-group-sending-logs.png)

-* You can also check the **[!UICONTROL Exclusion causes]** tab to see the number of profiles excluded from the delivery.
+* You can also check the **[!UICONTROL Exclusion causes]** tab to see the number of profiles that were not included in the delivery.

     ![](assets/control-group-exclusion-causes.png)

 ### Using the logs {#using-logs}

-To use use the delivery logs to do another targeting, follow the steps below:
+To do another targeting based on the control group that did not receive the message, you can use the delivery logs.
+Follow the steps below:

 1. Create a workflow.
 The detailed steps to create a workflow are presented in the [Building a workflow](../../automating/using/building-a-workflow.md) section.
 1. In **[!UICONTROL Activities]** > **[!UICONTROL Targeting]**, drag and drop a [Query](../../automating/using/query.md) activity.